-Eitzen, (1980) argues that the poor are poor because of some deficiency; either they are biologically inferior or their culture fails them by promoting traits that impede progress in the society.
-Then he says more that some persons are poor because the society has failed to provide equality in education opportunity, institutions discriminate against the minority, and private industry has failed to provide enough jobs and many others.
+Eitzen (1980) argues that the poor are poor because of some deficiency; either they are biologically inferior or their culture fails them by promoting traits that impede progress in the society.
+Then he says more that some people are poor because the society has failed to provide equality in education opportunity, institutions discriminate against the minority, and private industry has failed to provide enough jobs and many others.
 This way, the society is trapped in a condition of poverty.

 Several theories have been put forward concerning poverty.
-Spence (1980) postulated that the poor are poor because they were unfit and poverty is a way of excreting unhealthy, imbecile, slow, vacillating members of the society.
+Kendal D. (2004) postulated that the poor are poor because they were unfit and poverty is a way of excreting unhealthy, imbecile, slow, vacillating members of the society.
 This view lacks support in the scientific society, though.

-Harrington (1963), says
+Andrew H. (1998), says

 "The poor continue to be poor because of their cultural inclinations as they try to adapt to their deprived condition.
-They thus practice permissiveness in raising children are less verbal, fatalistic and less interested in formal education than the "Well to do."
+They thus practise permissiveness in rising children are less verbal, fatalistic and less interested in formal education than the "Well to do."
 This deviant culture is transmitted from generation to generation".